loneharoon/IIITH_Summerschool/README.md

 ## IIITH_Summerschool
-# Day_0:
+Content presented in summer school on Machine Learning at IIIT Hyderabad from 09 - 15 July, 2017.
+## Day 0:

- - Practice session on Python Basics, Intro to Machine Learning and Pytorch basics
+ - Practice session on Python Basics, Intro. to Machine Learning and Pytorch basics

-# Day_1:
+## Day 1:

 -  Introduction to ML, Deep Learning, and Optimization by Prof. C.V.
 Jawahar (IIIT-H)
 -  Optimization and practical issues in Deep Learning by Prof. Vineeth Balasubramanian (IIT-H)